JustinBeaudry/stencils/README.md

 * remote templates
 * core templates (pre-established templates) using the groups feature TBD in `0.30.0-alpha`
 * symlink templates
+* add template type as second param (throws if not valid type)

 ## Want to help or have an idea?<br/>
 [Create feature request ticket](https://github.com/JustinBeaudry/stencils/issues/new?labels=feature%20request)